MustafaMalikDev/microipc/README.md

 ## Final Notes

 Plesae remember this project is to demonstrate skills and represents an educational understanding of how IPC Message Passing works.
-Please do not use this in a production environment as this is was designed for simplicity and learning.
+Please do not use this in a production environment as this was designed for simplicity and learning.

 ## License and Credits
 Developed by Mustafa Malik